tito-arch/BABC-2/content/posts/microsoft-copilot.md

 We could never think there were possible.
 Let's check how you could use each tool with this embedded to increase your productivity and most importantly save time.

-One point to note is that it is not the first time Microsoft is introducing ai into its tools. many don't remember, but before copilot, there was **Clippy** an ai who used to assist ................
+One point to note is that it is not the first time Microsoft is introducing ai into its tools.
+Many don't remember, but before copilot, there was **Clippy** an AI who used to assist ................

 that being said we can't compare co-pilot with clippy for obvious reasons.